- This post contains affiliate links. Read more here.

 This popular national chain is proud to be dog-friendly at all of its locations.
 Apparently, Maddie Belle the golden retriever is one of their best customers.
 They posted her picture on their website to prove it.

 #5 – Nordstrom

-Fashionista dog lovers, take note: Nordstrom and the Nordstrom Rack welcome well-behaved dogs on a leash.
-It’s true: just check out this Twitter exchange between a dog owner and the famous department store.
+Fashionista dog lovers, take note: Nordstrom and the Nordstrom Rack welcome well-behaved dogs on a leash (see this Twitter exchange as proof—via Doggone Seattle).
+There’s even a #dogsofnordstrom tag on Instagram if you’re so inclined.